Noel Lemass: Political career

 Lemass followed his father into politics in 1955, when he was elected to Dublin City Council.
 He was elected to Dáil Éireann in a by-election in Dublin South-West the following year.
 The by-election was a loss for Fine Gael, who was in government at the time, and whose TD had held the seat for a number of years.

 He was active in a number of political councils and other groupings.
 From 1966 to 1968, he was a member of the Consultative Assembly of the Council of Europe.
 He was also a member of the Irish-British Parliamentary Group and the Irish-French Parliamentary Group.

 In 1969, Lemass was appointed as Parliamentary Secretary to the Minister for Finance, with responsibility for the Board of Works.
-In his first year at the Department he served under his brother-in-law Charles Haughey, and later under George Colley.
+In his first year in this role, he served under his brother-in-law Charles Haughey, and later under George Colley.

 When Fianna Fáil lost office in 1973, Lemass was named spokesperson for physical planning and the environment.
 He held that position until January 1975, when he was dropped from the front bench.

 Personal life

-Lemass married Eileen Delaney in 1950.
-The couple had four children.
+Lemass married Eileen Delaney in 1950, and they had four children.
+He died on 13 April 1976, at the age of 47.
 Lemass's wife was a member of Dublin Corporation.
 She entered the Dáil following the death of her husband.